Ludwig Wittgenstein: Professor of philosophy

 After G. E. Moore resigned the chair in philosophy in 1939, Wittgenstein was elected.
 He was naturalised as a British subject shortly after on 12 April 1939.
 In July 1939 he travelled to Vienna to assist Gretl and his other sisters, visiting Berlin for one day to meet an official of the Reichsbank.
 After this, he travelled to New York to persuade Paul, whose agreement was required, to back the scheme.
 The required Befreiung was granted in August 1939.
 The unknown amount signed over to the Nazis by the Wittgenstein family, a week or so before the outbreak of war, included amongst many other assets 1,700 kg of gold.
 Norman Malcolm, at the time a post-graduate research fellow at Cambridge, describes his first impressions of Wittgenstein in 1938:

 At a meeting of the Moral Science Club, after the paper for the evening was read and the discussion started, someone began to stammer a remark.
 He had extreme difficulty in expressing himself and his words were unintelligible to me.
-I whispered to my neighbour, 'Who's that?': he replied, 'Wittgenstein'.
-I was astonished because I had expected the famous author of the Tractatus to be an elderly man, whereas this man looked young – perhaps about 35.
-(His actual age was 49.)
+I whispered to my neighbour, 'Who is that?': he replied, 'Wittgenstein'.
+I was astonished because I had expected the famous author of the Tractatus to be an elderly man, whereas this man looked young – perhaps about thirty-five.
+(His actual age was forty-nine.)
 His face was lean and brown, his profile was aquiline and strikingly beautiful, his head was covered with a curly mass of brown hair.
 I observed the respectful attention that everyone in the room paid to him.
 After this unsuccessful beginning, he did not speak for a time but was obviously struggling with his thoughts.
 His look was concentrated, he made striking gestures with his hands as if he was discoursing ...
 Whether lecturing or conversing privately, Wittgenstein always spoke emphatically and with a distinctive intonation.
 He spoke excellent English, with the accent of an educated Englishman, although occasional Germanisms would appear in his constructions.
 His voice was resonant ...
 His words came out, not fluently, but with great force.
-Anyone who heard him say anything knew that this was a singular person.
+Anyone who heard him say anything knew that here was a singular person.
 His face was remarkably mobile and expressive when he talked.
 His eyes were deep and often fierce in their expression.
 His whole personality was commanding, even imperial.

 Describing Wittgenstein's lecture programme, Malcolm continues: